Variant3d/launch-examples/playcanvas/README.md

 # Variant Launch PlayCanvas example

 How to use the Variant Launch SDK with PlayCanvas.
-Adapted from the [https://playcanvas.com/project/984974/overview/webxr-ar-starter-kit](WebXR Starter Kit template).
 Note iOS Launch viewer will only work with a [valid SSL certificate](https://launch.variant3d.com/docs/development-guide)

 ## Setup